xtatanx/recipe-book/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Everlywell test - Jhonnatan

+This project is an small app to retrieve and display recipes based on these [instructions](https://github.com/EverlyWell/react-challenge)

+The project is deployed [here]

+## Dependencies

+- Node >=16.0.0
+- Yarn >=1.22.5

-## Available Scripts
+## Tech stack

+- React
+- Storybook
+- CSS modules
+- Sass

+## How to run the project

+- Make sure you are using the correct node version
+- Make sure you are using the correct Yarn version
+- Run `yarn` in the root folder

-In the project directory, you can run:
+After all the dependencies are installed you can run:

 ### `yarn start`